emadal95/WeatherApp/weathernow/README.md

     - Provide an hourly forecast for the next 24 hours.
     - Display temperature, conditions, and any relevant information in an organized manner. - Present a 5-day weather forecast with high and low temperatures, conditions, and an icon  representing each day.

-**Submission**:

-    - Share your code repository (GitHub, GitLab, Bitbucket, etc.)
-    - Please include the apk in your repository
-    - Include clear instructions on how to run the app and the tests.

-**Evaluation Criteria**:

-    - Code organization and structure.
-    - Proper use of Flutter widgets and state management.
-    - Implementation of core features.
-    - Testing coverage and effectiveness.
-    - Bonus points for additional features and clean, maintainable code.